gsbullmer/conference-central/README.md

 #### Come up with 2 additional queries

-Think about other types of queries that would be useful for this application.
-Describe the purpose of 2 new queries and write the code that would perform them.

 - `getConferenceAttendees(websafeConferenceKey)`
 Query for all users registered for a particular conference
 - `getSessionsUnderDuration(websafeConferenceKey, duration)`